pf0607/IPCE/README.md

-## AIGC image quality assessment via image-prompt correspondence
+## AIGC Image Quality Assessment via Image-Prompt Correspondence
-The official repo of AIGC image quality assessment via image-prompt correspondence.
+The official repo of AIGC Image Quality Assessment via Image-Prompt Correspondence.
 (CVPRW2024, the first place in the image track of the NTIRE 2024 Quality Assessment for AI-Generated Content challenge )

 ## Requirement